BLCK-B/MusicReleaseTracker/CONTRIBUTING.md

 You can contribute to code, e.g. a bugfix, if you wish.
 For any larger change and/or guidance, please ask beforehand.

-To submit a change:

 - create a fork
 - clone repository, push your changes to fork
 - run tests
 - submit a pull request

-New tests that verify your change are required, at least where possible.

 ---